livebook-dev/livebook/README.md

   * LIVEBOOK_BASE_URL_PATH - sets the base url path the web application is served on.
 Useful when deploying behind a reverse proxy.

+  * LIVEBOOK_CACERTFILE - path to a local file containing CA certificates.
+    Those certificates are used during for server authentication when Livebook accesses files from external sources.

   * LIVEBOOK_COOKIE - sets the cookie for running Livebook in a cluster.
     Defaults to a random string that is generated on boot.